fdeblasio/pokeemerald-expansion/notes.md

 ### Moves
 - Add Pollen Puff-esque ally healing back to Present
-- Macro for EFFECT_STAT_CHANGE?
-- Turn some animation macros into functions like the Absorb ones
 - Update Drill Peck animation to match other drills?
 - Change Morning Sun/Moonlight/Synthesis to be based on time of day (like in Gen 2?) instead of weather?
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation